MobasirSarkar/chatservice/README.md

 - For a production-grade system, use **server-side message history** (database) and replay on reconnect.
 - Authentication here is **demo-only** via `token=user:name` — not secure for production.

----

-## 📜 License
-MIT License – Free to use and modify.